SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

                       PreferredAuthentications publickey
                       IdentityFile ~/saikiran.pem

+- Here the location of private-key is created in /c/Users/saikiran and i have given ~/saikiran.pem, how come the location is same ? because when you enter command pwd it will show your current directory when you are in "~" location.
 - We have HTTPS and SSH to the repository.
 - HTTPS is Username and Password, clone HTTPS_URL when you have read only access.
 - SSH is Just Private-Key, you can clone if you are the owner of the respository.
 But prefer HTTPS while